 A Smart TV simply refers to a television having the ability to connect to the internet in a “Smart” way.
 Smart TVs are built with an internal WiFi card that picks up the wireless internet signal in your home.
 Having internet connected to your television enables it to run popular streaming services like Netflix, Amazon Video, Hulu Plus, and YouTube without having to connect any accessories to your TV.

 Nearly all UHD TVs today are “smart,” but this does not mean that you need wireless internet for the television to work properly; it simply means that if you do, you will have access to these additional features.
 You won’t have to worry about setting up your Smart TV though, because our technicians will deliver, set-up, and network most televisions free of charge.

 What is HDR?

 HDR stands for High Dynamic Range.
 Televisions with HDR technology can produce much a much wider range of contrast.
 This means the darks are darker and the lights are lighter than traditional high-definition televisions.
-What this means for you, the viewer, is a much more life-like image and video that more accurately reflects what the director intended.
-HDR is only available on higher-end televisions.
+What this results in for you, the viewer, is much more life-like video that more accurately represents the color and detail of the content you’re watching.
+HDR is only available on 4K/UHD televisions.

 OLED (Organic Light-Emitting Diode) is a panel technology that has recently become available on televisions at a consumer price point.
 On OLED displays, each individual pixel creates its own light, rather than being back-lit by a matrix of LED lights as most LCD panel televisions are.
 This results in a stunning increase in contrast, bringing a dynamic range to your screen that has never before been possible.